tylerbcrawford/monsterr-media-server/docs/api/setup-wizard.md

-# Setup Wizard API & UI Documentation
+# Setup Wizard API and UI Documentation

 ## Overview

 The Setup Wizard provides a streamlined interface for configuring and deploying the Monsterr Media Server.
 It consists of both a React-based UI and supporting API endpoints.

 ## UI Components

 ### Setup Wizard Navigation

 The wizard uses a standardized navigation bar with six steps:

 1. System
 2. Services
 3. Storage